sy2002/QNICE-FPGA/CONTRIBUTING.md

 * Please use GitHub's features to describe your PR thoroughly.

-* If you changed anything at the hardware (VHDL), make sure you run at least the Smoke Test mentioned below.
-Also, it is recommended that for new hardware features you write a test program in `test-programs`.
+* If you changed anything at the hardware level (VHDL), make sure you run at least the Smoke Test mentioned below.
+Also, it is recommended that for new hardware features you write a test program in `test_programs`.

-* If plan a larger contribution, it might make sense to discuss it with us upfront by opening an issue: Describe  what you plan to do and @mention one or more of the core developers.
+* If you plan a larger contribution, it might make sense to discuss it with us upfront by opening an issue: Describe what you plan to do and @mention one or more of the core developers.

 * Try to stick to the coding style of the actual file(s) that you are modifying.